|II.||School of Nursing & Health Studies Core Requirements|

 Leaves of Absence

-The regulations pertaining to leaves of absences, including leaves for personal, medical and military reasons, are described in the Academic Regulations: Leave of Absense section of this Bulletin.
+The regulations pertaining to leaves of absences, including leaves for personal, medical and military reasons, are described in the Academic Regulations: Leave of Absence section of this Bulletin.

 See the description of the Georgetown University Undergraduate Honor System in the Academic Regulations: Honor System section of this Bulletin.